exakat/exakat/docs/Annex.rst

 * Class fooThrowable cannot implement interface Throwable, extend Exception or Error instead
 * Declaration of FooParent::Bar() must be compatible with FooChildren::Bar()
 * Declaration of ab::foo($a) should be compatible with a::foo($a = 1)
+* Defining a custom assert() function is deprecated, as the function has special semantics
 * Old style constructors are DEPRECATED in PHP 7.0, and will be removed in a future version.
 You should always use __construct() in new code.
 * Only variable references should be returned by reference
 * Uncaught ArgumentCountError: Too few arguments to function, 0 passed